Storms across the U.S. cause deaths and power outages

 Still, by the end of the weekend, the eastern half of the country will see unseasonably warm temperatures, according to the National Weather Service.

-More than 400,000 customers across the South were without power.
+Some 400,000 customers across the South were without power on Saturday evening.
 In Alabama, Mississippi and Tennessee, falling trees or branches killed six people.
 In Arkansas, one man drowned after driving into floodwaters.

 In Kentucky, dangerous wind gusts, flash flooding and possible tornadoes prompted the governor to declare a state of emergency Friday.
 There were five weather-related deaths in the state, and a semi truck blew off the highway.